GreptimeTeam/docs/docs/user-guide/python-coprocessor/io.md

 We pass `a=42&b=99` as query params into HTTP API, and it returns the result `141`.

-The user-defined parameters must be passed by `**kwargs` in the coprocessor, and all their types are strings.
+The user-defined parameters must be defined by `**kwargs` in the coprocessor, and all their types are strings.
 We can pass anything we want such as SQL to run in the coprocessor.